This is a guest blog by Vic Iglesias, cloud solutions architect, Google. View the original blog post .

 Apply custom network tags for improved placement in firewall rules

 The plugin also allows you to attach accelerators like GPUs and local SSDs to your instances to run your builds faster.
 You can also configure the plugin to use our wide variety of machine types which match the CPU and memory requirements of your build instance to the workload, for better utilization.
 Finally, the plugin allows you to configure arbitrary startup scripts for your instance templates, where you can do the final configuration of your base images before your builds are run.

-If you use Jenkins on-premise, you can use the Compute Engine Plugin to create an ephemeral build farm in Compute Engine while keeping your Jenkins master and other necessary build dependencies behind your firewall.
+If you use Jenkins on-premise, you can use the Compute Engine Plugin to create an ephemeral build farm in Compute Engine while keeping your Jenkins controller and other necessary build dependencies behind your firewall.
 You can then use this extension of your build farm when you can’t meet demand for build capacity, or as a way to transition your workloads to the cloud in a practical and low-risk way.

 Here is an example of the configuration page for an instance template:

 Jenkins and continuous integration are powerful tools for modern software development shops, and we hope this plugin makes it easier for you to use Jenkins on GCP.
 For instructions on getting this set up in your Google Cloud project, follow our solution guide .

 Stay up to date

 We'll never share your email address and you can opt out at any time, we promise.